-Management has evaluated subsequent events through October 19, 2021 the date which the financial statements were available for issue.
+Management has evaluated subsequent events through November 30, 2022, the date which the financial statements were available for issue.
 Management has concluded that there were no other subsequent events required to be disclosed or recognized in the financial statements.
-The COVID-19 pandemic has impacted the area served by the district.
-However, it is not possible to assess the duration and financial impact at this time.

 Note 3.
 NATURE OF ESTIMATES: